chenen3/yeager/README.md

             "protocol": "yeager",
             "setting": {
                 "port": 443,
-                "uuid": "", // fill in UUID
-                "certFile": "/path/to/cert.pem", // replace with absolute path of certificate "keyFile": "/path/to/key.pem", // replace with absolute path of key "fallback": {
+                "uuid": "", // fill in UUID (uuidgen can help create one) "certFile": "/path/to/cert.pem", // replace with absolute path of certificate "keyFile": "/path/to/key.pem", // replace with absolute path of key "fallback": {
-                    "host": "", // (optional) such as nginx http server host "port": 80 // (optional) such as nginx http server port }
+                    "host": "", // (optional) any other http server host (eg. nginx) "port": 80 // (optional) any other http server port (eg. nginx) }
             }
         }